First Financial Bancorp (FFBC)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-Over the last five years, First Financial Bancorp has averaged an ROE of 10.2%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows First Financial Bancorp has a decent competitive moat.
+Over the last five years, First Financial Bancorp has averaged an ROE of 10.2%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-10. Key Takeaways from First Financial Bancorp’s Q3 Results
+10. Key Takeaways from First Financial Bancorp’s Q4 Results

-It was encouraging to see First Financial Bancorp beat analysts’ revenue expectations this quarter.
+It was encouraging to see First Financial Bancorp beat analysts’ net interest income expectations this quarter.
 We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income slightly missed and its efficiency ratio was worse than expected.
-Zooming out, we think this was a mixed quarter.
-Investors were likely hoping for more, and shares traded down 4.2% to $23.28 immediately following the results.
+On the other hand, its revenue missed and its EPS slightly exceeded Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock remained flat at $27.20 immediately after reporting.

 11. Is Now The Time To Buy First Financial Bancorp?

-First Financial Bancorp isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was uninspiring over the last five years.
-And while its estimated net interest income growth for the next 12 months is great, the downside is its estimated sales for the next 12 months are weak.
-On top of that, its net interest income growth was uninspiring over the last five years.
+First Financial Bancorp isn’t a terrible business, but it isn’t one of our picks.
+For starters, its revenue growth was uninspiring over the last five years.
+And while its estimated net interest income growth for the next 12 months is great, the downside is its net interest income growth was uninspiring over the last five years.
+On top of that, its TBVPS growth was uninspiring over the last five years.

 First Financial Bancorp’s P/B ratio based on the next 12 months is 0.9x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.